 You may wonder what Care Smart is.
 And I will tell you that it is a watch and a service specially designed for the health and safety of the elderly and to provide peace of mind to their caregivers.

-It is waterproof and includes its phone number, and also has a GPS.
+It is waterproof, includes a phone number, and has a GPS.
 I have been using it for a month and am fascinated.
 Not only is it super cool and weightless, but it is also very easy to use.

 Among other things, it allows me to: